scolobb/brsim/README.md

 ## Getting Help

 If you type `brsim help`, you will get a more or less detailed explanation of the commands and options `brsim` takes.
+To learn more about reaction systems I recommend the reference [0] in the bibliography.
+To find more information about conservation dependency graphs and the algorithm for listing all conserved sets, check out the technical report [1].
 If your question is not covered by the present `README` or `brsim help`, feel free to read the code directly or contact me at `sergiu` dot `ivanov` at something like `u-pec.fr`.

 ## Web Interface